vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

-Internal design reference for the Vulkan execution pools: `vsvulkanexec.h/.cpp`, the pool registry, release batches and admission gate in `vsvulkan.h/.cpp`, the reclamation ladder in `vsvulkanalloc.cpp`, the public wrappers in `vsapi.cpp` and the core's cache sweep in `vscore.cpp`.
+Internal design reference for the Vulkan execution pools: `vsvulkanexec.h/.cpp`, the pool registry, release batches and admission gate in `vsvulkan.h/.cpp`, the reclamation ladder in `vsvulkanalloc.cpp`, the transfer pools and the foreign hand-off in `vsvulkanframe.h/.cpp`, the public wrappers in `vsapi.cpp`, and the core's cache sweep and frame take-back in `vscore.cpp`.
 It states what the code guarantees, which lock guards what, and the invariants every change must keep.
 The public contract it describes is the one in `VSVulkan4.h`; when the two disagree, the header is what plugins were promised and this file is what needs fixing.

-Verified against the tree of 2026-09-05 (the release-batch registry with sequence numbers and the enforced rules I15 to I25).
+Verified statement by statement against the tree of 2026-09-24 (the enforced rules I15 to I33).
 Section 11 lists invariants that are *not* enforced yet and what each would rule out.

 ## 1. Objects and ownership